PEM-Humboldt/format_ml_dataset/README.md

 - http://i2d.humboldt.org.co/ceiba/resource.do?r=rbb_aves_guajira_2016
 - http://i2d.humboldt.org.co/ceiba/resource.do?r=rbb_aves_bolivar_2017

-### Audio files

-Environmental audio files are stored at the [Colección de Sonidos Ambientales (CSA)](http://www.humboldt.org.co/es/noticias/actualidad/item/152-coleccion-de-sonidos-ambientales).
+Audio files are sotred at at the [Colección de Sonidos Ambientales (CSA)](http://www.humboldt.org.co/es/noticias/actualidad/item/152-coleccion-de-sonidos-ambientales).
 Access to these files should be asked at coleccionesbiologicas@humboldt.org.co

+## How to run

 ### 1. Load libraries and functions